Optimal Spatial Anomaly Detection: Introduction

-We take inspirations from recent techniques in changepoint detection literature, most of which consider a time-indexed sequence of observations $\{Y_t\}_{t=1}^{n}$ \citep{killick2012optimal, wang2020univariate} and seek a set of changepoints $\{\tau_1, \dots, \tau_m\}\subset \{1,\dots, n\}$ on the time indices that partition the sequence into $m+1$ homogeneous segments.
-Within each segment, the data are typically assumed to follow a common structure, whereas adjacent segments exhibit distinct structural properties.
+To develop a rigorous statistical analysis of multiple SAD problem, we take inspiration from recent techniques in changepoint detection literature, most of which consider a time-indexed sequence of observations \citep{killick2012optimal, wang2020univariate} and seek a set of changepoints on the time indices that partition the sequence into homogeneous segments.

-Direct application of existing changepoint detection methods to SAD is nontrivial, as the spatial scenario fundamentally differs from the timeline setting, particularly when the anomaly regions may exhibit arbitrarily complex geometric and topological structures in general dimensions.
-In the timeline setting, each segment can be fully characterised by two boundary points.
+Direct application of existing changepoint detection methods to SAD is nontrivial, as the spatial scenario fundamentally differs from the timeline setting, particularly when the anomaly regions may exhibit complex geometric and topological structures in general dimensions.
+In the timeline setting, each segment can be fully characterized by two boundary points.
 In contrast, identifying spatial regions is substantially more intricate.
 For instance, when a region has highly irregular boundaries, it may occur that every point on the region is effectively a boundary point.
 Consequently, SAD necessitates identifying all points within the anomaly region, rather than relying on a small number of boundary points.
 Furthermore, note that unlike the time index, spatial locations lack a natural total ordering.
 A large class of sequential timeline detection methods that rely on the search for changepoints along a predefined direction or path, including binary segmentation \citep{vostrikova1981detection,venkatraman1992consistency} and its variants \citep{fryzlewicz2014wild, cho2015multiple, kovacs2023seeded}, are not applicable.
 Similarly, efficient computational algorithms such as PELT \citep{killick2012optimal}, which achieve linear computational cost by sequentially removing candidate changepoints from future iterations when pruning conditions are met, are also not suitable for the SAD problem.
 Although artificial orderings, such as row- or column-major order, or partial order based on half- or quarter-plane constructions, can be imposed on spatial data, these do not fundamentally resolve the abovementioned problems.